Anxiety & Complex-PTSD

 Hyper-sexual activity or low arousal

 All of these could be symptoms of anxiety or PTSD, especially after sexual trauma.
 Every person is different and processes trauma differently.
-However, if you have a combination of these symptoms and there is no medical reason, the cause could be deeper.
+However, if you have a combination of these symptoms and there is no medical reason, the mental health condition could be deeper.

 Treatment options for trauma are varied and valuable.
 Existential psychotherapy has been shown to be beneficial in the treatment of anxiety and PTSD.
-In session, we may also incorporate mindfulness & bilateral stimulation for trauma treatment.
+In session, we may also incorporate mindfulness, talk therapy, cognitive behavioral therapy, commitment therapy, and bilateral stimulation for trauma treatment.
+Working with an anxiety therapist or other mental health professionals can help you explore these options in a safe and supportive way.

 Anxiety in life will always be there.
 However, we have the ability to acquire techniques to allow it to exist without overwhelming us.
-These techniques can create changes that are incremental.
+These coping strategies can create changes that are incremental.
 However, the effect on a person’s ability to be able to sit with anxiety and not become subjugated by it is monumental.
+With the right support and effective therapy, healing is possible.